 We believe a behaviour policy works best with interventions aiding positive behaviour before sanctions are applied.
-Where sanctions are required they should be applied with consistency in the light of the school's values and general principles and with a reasonable number of key guidelines.
+Where sanctions are required, they should be applied with consistency in the light of the school's values and general principles and with a reasonable number of key guidelines.
 We believe that it is the certainty of a consequence that is effective, not necessarily the severity.
 We therefore ask that teachers set their own sanctions and use these to implement an effective restoration with the pupil.
 The main sanctions used by the school is as follows:

-- Verbal reprimand. - Break time or lunch time Detention set Behaviour points on SIMS. - Non-attendance will result in Head of Department lunch time detention being set. - Non-attendance will result in an afterschool SLT detention. - Daily report issued by form tutor, DoL or SLT to monitor behaviour. - An appropriate written task, letter of apology, what happened and why activity, story board the incident. - Internal exclusion.

-- Fixed term exclusion.

-- Alternative provision.

-- Referral to the Fair Access Panel for an alternative school.
+- · Verbal reprimand. - Centralised lunch time Detention set Behaviour points on SIMS. - o Non-attendance will result in an afterschool detention being set with Senior Leaders. - Daily centralised report issued to form tutor, DoL or SLT to monitor behaviour. - An appropriate written task, letter of apology, what happened and why activity, story board the incident. - Internal exclusion. - Fixed term exclusion. - · Alternative provision. - Referral to the Fair Access Panel for an alternative school.